Principles define how we want to go about doing something. Here’s a summary of our core principles:

-Our goal is to try and create a better America, as much as possible, for all Americans.
+Our goal is to try and create a better America, as much as possible, for all of us.

-The idea that all of us are created equal is in fact at the very core of the American idea.
+The idea that we are all created equal is in fact at the very core of the American idea.
 Even though it has too often been suppressed by injustices like slavery and discrimination, that core idea been central to the United States of America since our Founding.